-The massive Calle 26 leads from the airport toward the city center, and you will properly notice some of the street art with you pay attention upon arriving from the airport.
+The massive Calle 26 leads from the airport toward the city center, and you will properly notice some of the street art with you pay attention upon arriving at the airport.

 There are walls upon walls covered in amazing pieces of art.
-I stayed at a private home through AirBnB (btw. highly recommendable!) just on Calle 26, and one day just took my camera and walked toward the center enjoying all the great art.
+I stayed at a private home through AirBnB just on Calle 26, and one day just took my camera and walked toward the center enjoying all the great art.

 #7 Street art has been legalized in Bogotá

-After doing a bit of research, I found out that the huge amount of impressive street art is due to a governmental legalization for painting in the public space.
+After doing a bit of research, I found out that the huge amount of impressive street art is due to the governmental legalization for painting in the public space.

 The artists do not have to be afraid of police or governmental fees, they can just freely paint in daylight.

-… How would you feel if you suddenly woke up with a huge painting on your house?
+… How would you feel if you suddenly woke up with a huge painting at your house?